-From childhood curiosity to sporting inspiration, Dr Cheah Pike See was ignited by a love for living organisms and the human body’s marvels, thus embarked on a journey into neuroscience .
+From childhood curiosity to sporting inspiration, Dr Cheah Pike See was ignited by a love for living organisms and the marvels of the human body, and thus embarked on a journey into neuroscience.

 What inspired your career in STEM?
 (This could be an event or significant moment or someone like a parent, teacher, or community)

 Since childhood, I have been amazed by the intricacies of living organisms, from watching caterpillars to assembling mini dinosaur skeletons.
-My favourite toy was my Kids’ Doctor Kit, which sparked imaginative role-play, fuelling my passion for science and health.
+My favourite toy was my Kids’ Doctor Kit, which sparked imaginative role-play and fuelled my passion for science and health.

-As the Perak state netball player for a decade, strenuous exercise boosted my overall physical health and honed my mental strength, deepening my appreciation for the human body.
+As a Perak state netball player for a decade, I found that strenuous exercise boosted my overall physical health and honed my mental strength, deepening my appreciation for the human body.
 The sports science experience inspired my journey into STEM, where I seek to understand and contribute to the wonders of life through science and technology.

 What is your educational background, where do you work now, and what interests you the most about your work?